Sexual Misconduct Title IX

 Title IX protects all people regardless of their gender or gender identity from sex discrimination, including sexual harassment and sexual violence, such as rape, sexual assault, sexual battery and sexual coercion.
 Title IX requires institutions to take necessary steps to prevent sexual assault on their campuses and to respond promptly and effectively when an assault is reported.

-• What is Clery Act, VAWA and SaVE Act?
+• Clery Act, VAWA and SaVE Act

 What is the Clery Act?